One man arrested after flare is thrown towards fans at Sunderland v Portsmouth game

-One man has been arrested after a flare was thrown at spectators at today's Sunderland v Portsmouth game.
+One man was arrested after a flare was thrown at spectators at today's Sunderland v Portsmouth game.

 It is believed a flare was thrown from the away supporters' area in the upper tier of the North Stand at the Stadium of Light during the first-half of the game.